Luke 15 Commentary

 First, the parable of the lost sheep.
 Sheep and not goats.
 Could it be that the scripture wants us to think about the not-so-bad individuals – the god-fearing men and women who must find faith in Jesus Christ?
 The sheep must be found; it cannot find itself.
 If you are saved, you know the LORD found you!

 Even good people need salvation.
 Even good people have lost their way.
-Salvation is for everyone
+Salvation is for everyone!

 The parable of the lost coin can be complex.
 The coin could be an individual with a high premium on his or her head in the eyes of the LORD.
 They must be found at all costs.
 The LORD spares no expense until the treasure is found.
+Of course, Calvary is the ultimate price!

 The coin could represent salvation or eternal life.
 It must be found at all costs, sell all you have, if possible.
 There is a hint that individuals are on a search mission – forever empty hearts until they are filled by the LORD.
 Salvation could be the coin that we are all searching for.
 What joy to find it!
 It is Heaven’s joy!

 How all these thoughts combine at the same time and remain true as individual statements remains a mystery.
-Yes, the LORD searched and found the hopelessly lost sinner, cleaned her and the rest is history – a bride happily married again!
+Yes, the LORD searched and found the hopelessly lost sinner, cleaned her, and the rest is history – a bride happily married again!

 Yes, the LORD waited for the son to come back to his senses.
 He welcomes him and restores his fortunes – a happy family once again.
 Happy?
 No. Not everyone.
 The elder son’s reaction is represented by the reaction of the Pharisees and the scribes.